 - Saara Kankaanrinta, Chair of Baltic Sea Action Group, Co-Founder of Soilfood Ltd

 - Kristiina Regina, Professor, Natural Resources Institute Finland

-- Johanna Muurinen, PhD Student, University of Helsinki
+- Johanna Muurinen, PhD Graduand, University of Helsinki

-The event will be chaired by Prof. Markku Wilenius from the Finland Futures Research Centre, University of Turku.
+The event will be chaired by Prof. Markku Wilenius.

-The event will be organized in connection with the morning session Luomutuotanto ja tulevaisuuden kestävä ruokajärjestelmä (in Finnish)
+The event is organized in connection with the morning session Luomutuotanto ja tulevaisuuden kestävä ruokajärjestelmä (in Finnish).